Cyclical Dependencies occur when two elements or objects depend on one-another.

 As the system becomes harder to maintain and improve, both its infectivity and weighting increase, leading to higher costs throughout its lifetime.

-Therefore, in very large software designs, it is even more important to take care to avoid circular dependencies and, where possible, to reduce coupling between modules.
+Therefore, in very large software designs, it is even more important to take care to avoid Cyclical Dependencies and, where possible, to reduce coupling between modules.

 Understanding dependencies with Understand